Actor Philip Baker Hall of ‘Seinfeld’ and ‘Modern Family’ dies at 90

-Holly Wolfle Hall, the actor’s wife of nearly 40 years, on Monday said Hall died Sunday surrounded by loved ones in Glendale.
+Holly Wolfle Hall, the actor’s wife of nearly 40 years, on Monday said Hall died Sunday surrounded by loved ones in Glendale, California.
 She said Hall had been well until a few weeks earlier, and spent his final days in warm spirits, reflecting on his life.

 “His voice at the end was still just as powerful,” said Wolfle Hall.